airbnb/react-sketchapp/examples/colors/README.md

 npm install
 ```

-Run with live reloading in Sketch
+Run with live reloading in Sketch, need a new sketch doc open
 ```
 npm run render
 ```